AdityaKumarPal/Banking-Application/README.md

 **Install the following dependencies:**
  *Create a virtual environment for your project and fullfill the requirements of the project as mentioned in the "requirement.txt" file in the repository.*

-**To run the file scraping.py, do:**
+**To run the file main.py:**
+- Open new terminal
-- python3 scraping.py
+- python main.py
-- Open it in any of your browser
+- Open the local link in any of your browser
 - And you're done ✌️